 The State pays amounts equal to the annual debt service requirements of the Authority and reimburses it for operating and administrative costs.
-The decrease in rental income and the increase in interest expense, compared to 2005, resulted from reductions in bonds payable and related rentals due and the amortization of deferred amounts on refunding.
+The decreases in rental income and interest expense, compared to 2006, resulted from reductions in bonds payable and related rentals due.
 Net assets consist of amounts held in the Authority's general fund that accounts for the administrative activities of the Authority.
 Increases in net assets resulted from investment earnings retained within the Authority's general fund.